 This app is great, but the customer service is even better!
 Not to mention convenient!
 My husband and I got the lowest rate (much lower than the rates I was finding online through my own searches), quickly, and pretty much all through text message!
 Thank you so much for a hassle free experience👍

-Vehicles that are model year 1967 or newer may need an emissions inspection.
-Most vehicles produced in the last six years are exempt from the emissions test.
+.
+Cars that are model year 1967 or newer may need an emissions inspection.
+However, most vehicles produced in the last six years are exempt from this requirement.

 Documenting the sale